edumarin/edumarin.github.io/_pages/about.md

 # Recent News

 * Sep, 2021.
-Paper conditionally accepted at CARDIS'21.
-More details soon!
+Our paper "FuzzyKey: Comparing Fuzzy CryptographicPrimitives on Resource-Constrained Devices" has been accepted at CARDIS 2021
 * June, 2021.
 We wrote a paper on the security of serverless computing.
 Have a look at our paper [here](http://arxiv.org/abs/2107.03832)
 * June, 2021.
 Our MobiSys'21 paper got the best paper award!
 * Apr, 2021.
 Our work "Inter-operability and Orchestration in Heterogeneous Cloud/Edge Resources: the ACCORDION vision" has been accepted at FRAME 2021